 "When we talk about lightening the load, the major load is the material attachments.
 So I let the material stuff go, and I had a better life.
 When I look back, that was the best thing that I have ever done."

-"After I initiated care from others what happened [was] I became the daughter again."
+"After I initiated care from others, what happened [was] I became the daughter again."

-"I didn't have to, you know, be on guard all the time which again was freedom within myself . . . but I looked forward to going up there every day to visit [her]."
+"I didn't have to, you know, be on guard all the time, which again was freedom within myself . . . but I looked forward to going up there every day to visit [her]."

 "It's like a, uh, permanent part-time job!
 You know, to a certain degree."

-"I hear this all the time: €˜you've got to cut down, you've got to take care of yourself.'"
+"I hear this all the time: you've got to cut down, you've got to take care of yourself.'"

 "Think about what you want to do for yourself.
-Then I realised, €˜You know what, I don't know what to do anymore.'
-I'd been looking after my mom, my dad, and that's the best I can do."
+Then I realized, you know what, I don't know what to do anymore.'
+I'd been looking after my mom and dad, and that's the best I can do."

 Changes in negotiating or advocating for care are related to supporting your family member in a care facility.